What to know about Elijah McClain's death and the cases against police and paramedics

 FILE - A demonstrator carries an image of Elijah McClain during a rally and march in Aurora, Colo., June 27, 2020.
 McClain, a 23-year-old Black man, died after a 2019 encounter with police.
 (AP Photo/David Zalubowski, File)

-FILE - Sheneen McClain, mother of Elijah McClain, sits outside the courtroom at the Adams County Justice Center for the start of a trial of two of the police officers charged in the death of her son, Wednesday, Sept.
-20, 2023, in Brighton, Colo.
-(AP Photo/Jack Dempsey, File)

-FILE - Sheneen McClain, mother of Elijah McClain, sits outside the courtroom at the Adams County Justice Center for the start of a trial of two of the police officers charged in the death of her son, Wednesday, Sept.
-20, 2023, in Brighton, Colo.
-(AP Photo/Jack Dempsey, File)

-FILE - Former Officer Jason Rosenblatt, left, and Aurora Police Officer Randy Roedema, right, attend an arraignment at the Adams County Justice Center in Brighton, Colo., Jan.
+FILE - Aurora Police Officer Nathan Woodyard attends an arraignment at the Adams County Justice Center in Brighton, Colo., Friday, Jan.
 20, 2023.
-The two officers face felony charges in the 2019 death of Elijah McClain.
+Opening statements are set to happen Tuesday, Oct.
+17, in the trial of Woodyard, the third police officer charged in the death of a Black man who was confronted by police as he was walking home in suburban Denver in 2019.
 (Andy Cross/The Denver Post via AP, File)

-FILE - Former Officer Jason Rosenblatt, left, and Aurora Police Officer Randy Roedema, right, attend an arraignment at the Adams County Justice Center in Brighton, Colo., Jan.
+FILE - Aurora Police Officer Nathan Woodyard attends an arraignment at the Adams County Justice Center in Brighton, Colo., Friday, Jan.
 20, 2023.
-The two officers face felony charges in the 2019 death of Elijah McClain.
+Opening statements are set to happen Tuesday, Oct.
+17, in the trial of Woodyard, the third police officer charged in the death of a Black man who was confronted by police as he was walking home in suburban Denver in 2019.
 (Andy Cross/The Denver Post via AP, File)

+FILE - Aurora Police Officer Nathan Woodyard, center, answers questions from Judge Mark Warner standing next to lawyers Andrew Ho, left, and Megan Downing, right, during an arraignment at the Adams County Justice Center in Brighton, Colo., on Friday, Jan.
+20, 2023.
+Opening statements are set to happen Tuesday, Oct.
+17, in the trial of Woodyard, the third police officer charged in the death of a Black man who was confronted by police as he was walking home in suburban Denver in 2019.
+(Andy Cross/The Denver Post via AP, File)

+FILE - Aurora Police Officer Nathan Woodyard, center, answers questions from Judge Mark Warner standing next to lawyers Andrew Ho, left, and Megan Downing, right, during an arraignment at the Adams County Justice Center in Brighton, Colo., on Friday, Jan.
+20, 2023.
+Opening statements are set to happen Tuesday, Oct.
+17, in the trial of Woodyard, the third police officer charged in the death of a Black man who was confronted by police as he was walking home in suburban Denver in 2019.
+(Andy Cross/The Denver Post via AP, File)

-DENVER (AP) — Jurors delivered a split verdict against two officers charged in the 2019 death of Elijah McClain during the first of several trials over the Black man’s fatal confrontation with police while walking home in suburban Denver, convicting one and clearing the other.
+DENVER (AP) — Opening statements are set for Tuesday in the trial of a police officer charged in the death of a Black man who was put in a neck hold and injected by paramedics with the sedative ketamine after he was stopped while walking home in suburban Denver in 2019.

-A second trial began Friday with jury selection in the case of Aurora Officer Nathan Woodyard, who helped restrain McClain and put him in the neckhold that rendered him temporarily unconscious.

-Paramedics later injected the 23-year massage therapist with an overdose of a powerful sedative, ketamine.
-He was pronounced dead three days later.
+The presentations in the trial of Aurora officer Nathan Woodyard come just days after jurors delivered a split verdict against two other officers indicted in the death of Elijah McClain.
+One of those officers was convicted and the other was cleared of charges.

 Paramedics Jeremy Cooper and Lt.
-Peter Cichuniec are scheduled to stand trial next month.
+Peter Cichuniec are scheduled to be prosecuted in the final trial in the case next month.

-Judge Mark Warner ruled in January that there would be separate trials to ensure they would be fair.
-McClain’s death was one of several that were revisited after the May 2020 police killing of George Floyd, and his name became a rallying cry at the ensuing social justice protests.

 Here’s what you need to know about McClain’s death: